-When entering the Public Safety & Security program please place your belongings inside your assigned student locker.
-These include coats, book bags, MP3 players, cell phones and anything you may be carrying.
+Upon entering the program area students are asked to place all personal belongings and items of value inside of the student's assigned locker.
+This includes coats, book bags, cellphones, headphones, MP3 players, and anything else you may be carrying.
 This policy is to ensure that YOUR personal belongings are kept safe and secure.
+Student's should NEVER share their locker with another student or give their locker combination to another student.

-Cell phones and MP3 players are to be turned off and placed in your lockers.
+Cell phones and electronic devices are to be turned off and placed in your locker.
 Keeping them in your pockets is not acceptable.
 If they are seen you will be asked to turn them in to the teacher and a parent or guardian can pick them up in the main office after school.